OpenType/opentype-layout/proposals/20151104-movelookup.md

 needing special marker glyphs to be inserted and deleted.
 This also slows down shaping due to the added contextual lookups.

+A further complexity is that trying to reorder glyphs this way causes the creation of ligatures (see lookup 3) even though there is no intent to actually ligate anything.
+This causes problems later when attaching to the base (x in this case).

 If this proposal is implemented, the above lookups become:

 ````